-Ankle sprains are common injuries.
-In fact, they are one of the most common injuries in the United States.
+Ankle sprains are one of the most common injuries in the United States.
 But what is the difference between a common ankle sprain and a high ankle sprain?
-In addition, why must athletes who sustain high ankle sprains stop playing sports for a longer period of time than those with common ankle sprains?
-The reason lies in the anatomy of the leg and ankle and the different ligaments injured in a common versus a high ankle sprain.
+Why must athletes who sustain high ankle sprains stop playing sports for a longer period than those with common ankle sprains?
+The reason lies in the anatomy of the leg and ankle and the different ligaments injured in a high ankle sprain.

 The ankle joint is formed by three bones in the lower leg: the tibia (shin bone), the fibula (the bone next to and parallel to the tibia in the outer calf), and the talus (a dome shaped bone in the foot below the tibia).
 These bones act together to form the ankle joint, which may sustain loads of up to three times a person’s body weight during normal daily activities.
-The soft tissues that support the ankle joint allow it to move in all directions and provide stability.
-The ligaments, in particular, stabilize the ankle.

-The common ankle sprain ranges is severity from a strain to a partial or complete tear of the anterior talofibular ligament (ATFL) on the outer side of the ankle.
-This ligament runs between the end of the fibula to the talus bone on the outside of the ankle.
+The common ankle sprain ranges in severity and usually involves an injury to the anterior talofibular ligament (ATFL).
+Injury can also involve other tendons or ligaments and can range from a partial tear to a complete tear.
 The ATFL is one of the primary stabilizers of the ankle and is frequently injured when an athlete internally inverts or “rolls” the ankle with excessive force.

-A high ankle sprain is an injury that involves a different set of ligaments than in the common ankle sprain.
+A high ankle sprain involves different ligaments than a common ankle sprain.
 These ligaments are located above the ankle joint and between the tibia and fibula.
 They form what is known as the syndesmosis (pronounced "SIN-des-MO-sis").
 These account for only about 14% of ankle sprains.

 When you bear weight on the leg, the tibia and fibula experience high forces that spread them apart.
 The ligaments of the syndesmosis serve as shock absorbers, preventing the tibia and fibula from spreading too far apart.
 When you run, and especially when you run and quickly change direction, these ligaments of the syndesmosis experience very high forces.